relaxvinodh/react-live-ticker/README.md

 # Live Ticker - React, Typescript

-Hacker News Assignment is created with `CRA`
+React Live Ticker is created with `CRA`

 ## State Management - Not actually using store, instead using Context API